vmware/load-balancer-and-ingress-services-for-kubernetes/docs/values.md

       - peer1
       - peer2

+#### NetworkSettings.nsxtT1LR

+This knob is used to specify the T1 logical router's name in the format of `/infra/tier-1s/<name-of-t1>`.
+This T1 router with a logical segment must be pre-configured in the NSX-T cloud as a `data network segment`.
+AKO uses this information to populate the virtualservice's and pool's T1Lr attribute.

 ### L7Settings.shardVSSize

 AKO uses a sharding logic for Layer 7 ingress objects.
 A sharded VS involves hosting multiple insecure or secure ingresses hosted by